barayuda/ReactNative-Tutor/README.md

   }
 });
 ```
+In the above code snippet, we load an image stored in the assets folder of our project directory.
+The image component of the React Native takes source as a prop using which we can add our pictures to the screen.
+We set the image width and height using the Dimensions component provided by the React Native library that contains methods to capture the dimensions of the application window.

 #### Button
 As the name suggests, the button component is the easiest way to allow the developers to provide a way for their users, handle touch gestures on the mobile screen.